MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Firewall rule ordering, complexity, and quantity (granularity).

-- The inclusion of key files in file integrity monitors or virus scanners, which can lead to lock contention.
+- Neglecting to exclude key files from file integrity monitors or virus scanners, which can lead to lock contention.

 - Web application firewalls performing deep packet inspection for languages or platforms that are irrelevant for the components that are being protected.